mattiash/grid-graph/README.md

 -   id - an identifier for the node.
 Used as the label of the node and when defining connectors.
 -   color - optional text-color for the node.
 Default #383d41
 -   background - optional background for the node.
 Default #e2e3e5.
+-   border - optional border for the node.
+Default none.

 ```javascript
 ;[[{ id: 'A' }, { id: 'B' }], [undefined, { id: 'C' }]]